SapitoSucio/froggo-guides/docs/script_commands.md

 In light of a label behavior fix for mob spawning commands that will now allow the label to trigger when there is no player, `killmonsterall` has also been modified to support this.

-Using this the normal/old way means labels don't trigger when a player didn't attack/kill a monster.
+Using this the normal/old way means labels don't trigger when a player didn`t attack/kill a monster.
 This is because it breaks compatibility with older scripts if forced to use the new method.
 However, if you wish to use the new label type with this command, simply use 1 for type.
-Any other number won't be recognized.
+Any other number won`t be recognized.

 ---------------------------------------

 \***strmobinfo**(**<type\>**,**<monster id\>**);

-This function will return information about a monster record in the database, as per 'db/(pre-)re/mob_db.yml'.
+This function will return information about a monster record in the database, as per `db/(pre-)re/mob_db.yml`.
 Type is the kind of information returned.

 Valid types are:

-It will return `0` if there is no such monster (or the type value is invalid), or an empty string if you requested the monster's name.
+It will return `0` if there is no such monster (or the type value is invalid), or an empty string if you requested the monster`s name.

-    1 - 'english name' field in the database, a string.
+    1 - `english name` field in the database, a string.
-    2 - 'japanese name' field in the database, a string.
+    2 - `japanese name` field in the database, a string.
      All other returned values are numbers:
     3 - Level.
     4 - Maximum HP.